Teyras/MT/text/chapters/110_analysis.md

 Multiprocessing introduces another set of problems.
-Some parts of the CPU can become a bottleneck by not allowing simultaneous access for all cores that can be running in parallel -- the memory management unit is an important example of this.
+Some parts of the CPU can become a bottleneck by not allowing simultaneous access for all cores that can be running in parallel -- the memory controller is an important example of this.

 Also, the processes can contend for the CPU cache in multiple ways.
 For example, when two processes run on the same core, they can access the L3 cache in a